R-Chr/GlassMLIP/README.md

 Potential files for the Grace/FS potential and training data and input files

 - `FS_model_i3.yaml` and `saved_model` contain the parameters for the ACE potential, formated for the use with MPI on CPUs and Tensorflow on GPUs, respectively in `LAMMPS` and `ASE` .
 See `Notes on Grace/FS potential` for more information.
-- `input.yaml` is the input yaml file used for the PACEMAKER framework for potential optimization.
+- `input.yaml` is the input yaml file used for the GRACEMAKER framework for potential optimization.
 ##### `active_learning`
  - `balace.yaml` input file for running active learning workflow from the [vitrum package](https://vitrum.readthedocs.io/en/latest/).
 The active learning workflow employed here was run using this [Github commit](https://github.com/R-Chr/vitrum/commit/393454f573d4bae5f57cd9e23e926085838cccb0), and is not guaranteed to work with the newest vitrum version without changes to the input file.
  - `run.py` script for executing workflow

+#### `model_example`
+- `predictive_model.ipynb` Notebook containing the code used to train and test the predictive model used in the paper.
+Requires downloading the data from [figshare](https://doi.org/10.6084/m9.figshare.29533097.v1).

 ### Data available from figshare
 Additional data used in the paper, including the diffusion dataset and the Glass25 training dataset is available from [figshare](https://doi.org/10.6084/m9.figshare.29533097.v1). (https://doi.org/10.6084/m9.figshare.29533097.v1)